 - The site’s navigation is a little clunky compared to Adobe of iStock

 Founded in 2006, Pond5 got its start selling nothing but exclusive, high-impact stock video footage.
-Although their catalog as grown to include pictures, vector images, 3D models, music, and a lot more, they are still one of the best sources for video stock footage.
+Although their catalog has grown to include pictures, vector images, 3D models, music, and a lot more, they are still one of the best sources for video stock footage.
 Today they have one of the largest collections of video-specific content with over 2 million video clips available, and even more images and photos.

 Video producers might also appreciate shopping for professionally-products stock music tracks to go along with their footage, increasing efficiency, and convenience while speeding up the overall process significantly.
 We also have to give them props for a beautifully-constructed website that is a sheer delight to navigate; it is a clear indicator of the brand of thoughtful design that Pond5 has become known for.